top of page

 The squat is one of the most fundamental human movements, deeply woven into daily life and physical competence.
 Whether lowering yourself to sit, picking up an object, or resting in a deep squat, this movement reflects functional mobility, strength and overall physical resilience.

-In this article we will examine some of the benefits and how to get started or to improve your ability to squat.
+In this article we will examine some of the benefits and how to get started or to improve your ability to lower and rise from a squat.
 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
 A personal trainer can also help with technique and specific skills.

 Why Squatting Matters